15+ Benefits Of Napping And Tips For A Good Nap

 Planned or Preparatory napping is a strategic form of napping wherein one takes a nap before they get sleepy.
 This is done to prevent drowsiness later when it is desirable for one to stay awake.
 Habitual napping, on the other hand, is a means of conditioning the body to take rest at a set particular time every day.
 Afternoon naps are an example of habitual naps.

 Napping deems to have many benefits on a person’s health and overall productivity, some of which are listed below:

 - Naps are associated with a boost in alertness and enhanced performance in an individual.
 These effects can be observed directly after the nap, which may even extend to a few hours later.

 - One’s job performance also improves with regular napping, as they become more consistent.
 Positive effects can be seen in work efficiency, and tasks that one might not have been able to complete throughout the day are done easily after a nap.

 - Napping leads to considerable improvements in one’s physical and mental health.

-- People struggling with narcolepsy (a chronic disorder which leads to excessive day time drowsiness) often resort to naps as a means to overcome the condition.
+- People struggling with narcolepsy (a chronic disorder that leads to excessive daytime drowsiness) often resort to naps as a means to overcome the condition.